Why Not Take Pascal’s Wager?

-- The wager is un-Christian, as Christianity is not about betting on God to make a profit.
+- The wager is un-Christian; Christianity isn’t about betting on God to make a profit.

 I will provide a brief answer to each of these.
-If you want all the details of the refutation, check out Rota’s book.
+If you want all the details of the refutations, check out Rota’s book.

 1) Rota’s formulation does not couch the wager in terms of belief but rather Christian commitment.
 One should commit to doing the things Christians do, even if they include conditional statements during prayer such as, “God, if you exist, I want to know you.
 I pray that you grant my parents the blessings of comfort in old age.
 That you help my wife and I make this decision [insert difficult decision], etc.”

 2) The many-God’s objection does not provide any reason to adopt atheism.
 Even if Christianity is one live option among several, the rational thing to do is examine the varied religions and decide which is most likely to be true.
 Then, commit to living out that religion.